-An initiative of the Abe Fellowship Program, the Abe Fellows Global Forum (Abe Global) brings Abe Fellow research and expertise on pressing issues of global concern to broader audiences.
+The Abe Fellows Global Forum (Abe Global) brings Abe Fellow research and expertise on pressing issues of global concern to broader audiences.
 Abe Global hosts events each year in partnership with academic and civic organizations throughout the United States.
+Abe Global is an initiative of the Abe Fellows Network, the Social Science Research Council, and the Japan Foundation New York.

-Hedging Against Risk – Japan in an Uncertain World: Geo-Dynamics of Northeast Asia, will be held virtually via Zoom on February 8, 2023 at 5:00 p.m.
-EST. Our Abe Fellow panelists will discuss questions about how nations hedge risks in a world in which the global flow of goods, data, and services is regularly interrupted by natural hazards, man-made conflict, and political relationships within the international order.
-Abe Global 2022 is held in partnership with the East-West Center in Washington, DC.
+Hedging Against Risk – Japan in an Uncertain World: Geo-Dynamics of Northeast Asia, February 8, 2023.
+A recording of the event, with Japanese subtitles, is available here.
+Abe Fellows Phillip Lipscy, Ulrike Schaede, Mireya Solis, and Satu Limaye (chair) discussed questions about how nations hedge risks in a world in which the global flow of goods, data, and services is regularly interrupted by natural hazards, man-made conflict, and political relationships within the international order.
+This event was held in partnership with the East-West Center in Washington, DC.

 Work-Life Balance in the Covid Age: Can the United States and Japan Meet the Challenges? was held October 27, 2020 virtually via Zoom.
 A recorded live stream of the event is available here.